foundation/foundation-sites/docs/pages/card.md

 ## Sizing

-You can either set the width of cards with custom css or add them into the Foundation grid.
+You can either set the width of cards with custom CSS or add them into the Foundation grid.

 <p>
   <a class="" data-open-video="0:34"><img src="{{root}}assets/img/icons/watch-video-icon.svg" class="video-icon" height="30" width="30" alt=""> Watch this part in video</a>